 A store or property owner posts a sign.
 You get hurt.
-Can you still recover compensation?
+Can you still sue for compensation?

 You see a sign at the store: “Slippery When Wet.”